Particular/docs.particular.net/servicepulse/event-types.md

 ![dashboard](images/events-dashboard.png 'width=500')

-All events cen be seen by clicking on the 'Events' link in the menu.
-The is also a 'View all events' link on the dashboard that redirects to the dedicated events page.
+All events cen be seen by clicking on the 'Events' link in the menu or the 'View all events' link on the dashboard.
+These links redirect to the dedicated events page which shows all events captured within ServiceControl.

 ![event page](images/events-page.png 'width=500')